muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_leaky_flamethrower [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: DECIMAL - Optional: how many seconds the flamethrower and effects are delayed before starting.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
+    - target: STRING - Mandatory: the player name to target (case sensitive).
     - ammoCount: INTEGER - Mandatory: the quantity of ammo to be put in the flamethrower and force fired.
-    - target: STRING - Mandatory: the player name to target (case sensitive).
+    - weaponType: STRING - Optional: the name of the specific flamethrower type weapon you want to use.
+This is the internal name within Factorio.
+Defaults to the vanilla Factorio flamethrower weapon, `flamethrower`.
+    - ammoType: STRING - Optional: the name of the specific flamethrower type ammo you want to use.
+This is the internal name within Factorio.
+Defaults to the vanilla Factorio flamethrower ammo, `flamethrower-ammo`.
+- Example command standard usage: `/muppet_streamer_leaky_flamethrower {"target":"muppet9010", "ammoCount":5}`
-- Example command: `/muppet_streamer_leaky_flamethrower {"ammoCount":5, "target":"muppet9010"}`
+- Example command using Cryogun from Space Exploration mod: `/muppet_streamer_leaky_flamethrower {"target":"muppet9010", "ammoCount":5, "weaponType":"se-cryogun", "ammoType":"se-cryogun-ammo"}`

 Notes: